About This Site

 About This Site’s Creator

 Gustavo Alonso López is a musician, architect, and independent researcher from the United States.
-He moved from Seattle, Washington, to Sevilla, Spain, after being awarded a Fulbright study/research fellowship in 2017 and now resides in Austin, Texas.
+He moved from Seattle, Washington, to Sevilla, Spain, after being awarded a Fulbright study/research fellowship in 2017 and now resides in Walla Walla, WA.
 His three-part project included instrument training, conducting artist interviews, and preparing material for new original music.

 Gustavo extends his gratitude to many people for all the support he’s received on this and prior projects, most importantly his family and friends.
 Special thanks are given to the Spanish Fulbright Commission, Pepa Sánchez of the Fundación Cristina Heeren, Dr. Brian Chin of Seattle Pacific University, Michael Connolly of Empty Sea Studios, and guitarist Calvin Hazen.
 Lastly, Gustavo thanks all the artists featured on this site for making this project come to life.
 Thank you for your time, patience, trust, and insight.
 Thank you for your words and especially for your art.
 Please keep doing what you do and keep making the best flamenco you can.